Workshop in High-dimensional Phenomena and Convexity

 Elisabeth Werner, Case Western Reserve University, USA

-Kasia Wyzchesany, University of Leeds, UK
+Kasia Wyczesany, University of Leeds, UK

 Artem Zvavitch, Kent State University, USA